American Express Membership Rewards: The Complete 2026 Guide

 Is the Amex Platinum Worth It?

-At $695/year, it’s a real question.
-Here’s the math:
+At $895/year (2026 price), it’s a real question.
+For our complete analysis, see the Amex Platinum Card Review 2026.
+Here’s the quick math:

 Annual Credits: